Predicting Sorghum Success.

 Introduction

-Welcome to our Geospatial Science learning project!
-We have created this guide that will help you set up your learning environments, create heatmaps using QGIS and Python, and visualize sorghum research field trial data while developing data science and machine learning skills.
+Welcome to the Shakoor Lab's Geospatial Science learning project!
+We have created this guide that will help students like you to set up your learning environments, create heatmaps using QGIS (a geospatial data software) and Python (a popular programming language), and visualize real sorghum research field trial data while developing data science and machine learning skills.
 We’ll walk you through how to build a predictive model for important plant traits (e.g., yield, seed protein content, and chlorophyll a fluorescence) using data from drones, field instruments, technicians, and climate records.

-You’ll also learn to track and interpret key metrics—such as preprocessing steps, hyperparameter tuning, and feature importance—by installing and using TensorBoard.
+You’ll also learn to track and interpret metrics such as preprocessing steps, hyperparameter tuning, and feature importance, by installing and using the visualization tool TensorBoard.
 By following these instructions, you’ll be prepared to analyze geospatial data and apply machine learning techniques to understand plant performance more effectively.

 What You Will Learn

-1. Geospatial Concepts: Understand the fundamentals of geospatial data, GIS systems, and their applications.
+1. Geospatial Concepts: Understand the fundamentals of geospatial data, Geographic Information Systems (GIS), and their applications.

-2. Data Preparation: Learn how to clean, preprocess, and structure data for analysis.
+2. Data Preparation: Learn how to clean and preprocess data for analysis.

-3. Modeling and Predictions: Implement and evaluate regression models to predict plant traits like yield or protein content.
+3. Modeling and Predictions: Using machine learning, implement and evaluate regression models to predict plant traits like yield or protein content.

-4. Tool Proficiency: Gain hands-on experience with tools like JupyterLab, Google Colab, and programming libraries in Python.
+4. Tool Proficiency: Gain hands-on experience with coding environments like Google Colab, and programming languages like Python.

 You should know!

 Understanding geospatial concepts requires curiosity and patience.
-Don’t hesitate to revisit foundational topics if you feel stuck.
+Don’t hesitate to revisit fundamental topics if you feel stuck.

 Prerequisites